mbaumer/us_hep_funding/docs/_states/VT.md

 <a name="VT-00"></a>
 [Back to top](#top)
 ## VT-00 -- Rep. Peter Welch (D)
+### Committees
+Peter Welch is the #14 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016